 Observe that the helix current is sensitive to the RF drive level of the TWT.
 It is at a minimum with no RF drive.
-The helix currents with no drive and with rated RF output mid-band are logged on the test data sheet.
+The helix current with no drive and with 200 watts RF output mid-band are logged on the test data sheet.
 The value of the helix current is a good qualitative indicator of RF drive present.

-To shut the system down, turn down the RF generator level below -50 dBm and press STANDBY.
-Allow the TWTA to cool down until the TWT temperature drops below 70°C, then turn off main power
+To shut the system down, turn down the RF generator level below -50dBm and press STANDBY.
+Allow the TWTA to cool down until the TWT temperature drops below 70°C, and then turn off main power

-3.7 EMERGENCY BYPASS OPERATION
+3.7 Emergency Bypass Operation

-For reference, see schematic 10-24830-000 in Section 5.2.
+For reference, see schematic 10-24369-000 in section 5.2.

-The TWTA is provided with a means of operating the amplifier manually in the event that there is a failure of the control module and it is imperative that the amplifier remain on line.
+The TWTA is provided with a means of operating the amplifier manually in the event that there is a failure of the control module and it is imperative that the amplifier remains on line.

-Emergency bypass operation disables all microprocessor based interactive features and possibly some diagnostic features.
+Emergency bypass operation disables external interlock and certain protective and diagnostic features.
 For this reason, the emergency bypass mode of operation should be used only when the control unit fails and when it is essential to remain on line.

-To access the manual controls, remove the two 4-40 screws securing the emergency switch cover on the front panel.
+To access the manual controls, remove the two 4-40 screws securing the Emergency switch cover plate on the front panel.
 Emergency bypass mode is selected by pushing the left-hand switch (S1) to the left.
 The center switch (S2) toggles between high voltage on (left) and high voltage off (right).
-The right-hand switch (S3) selects beam on in the left hand position, and beam off (RF off) in the right-hand position.
+The right-hand switch (S3) selects between beam on (left) and beam off (right).
 There is a manual control for the gain adjustment as well.
 This is a flat, square single-turn pot (R1).

-Do not adjust 20-turn pot R11; its function is to set the reflected RF foldback level, and it is calibrated at the factory.
+Do not adjust 20-turn pot R11; its function is to set the foldback VSWR level, and it is calibrated at the factory.